 One of the most upsetting aspects of growing older is switching roles with parents.
 Many adult children become distressed upon finding themselves caring for an aging parent.
 Although help might be needed, parents are often reluctant to relinquish any control to their children, who they may regard as unable to understand their frustrations.

 However, that’s a dangerous way to plan for one’s eventual death.
 Those who die without a last will and testament or any kind of estate planning invite the expensive and exhausting probate process or other legal headaches for their heirs.
-Waiting until a parent is ill or incapacitated is not the most efficient way to enter the process of planning for end of life.
+Waiting until a parent is ill or incapacitated is not the most efficient way to enter the process of end-of-life planning.

 Doing so while a parent is healthy and mentally alert is the best way to ensure a smooth process for them as well as all of their potential benefactors.
 If you are struggling to undergo this process with a parent or elderly loved one, here are a few ways to at least start the conversation about end-of-life planning.

-Some elderly parents may shy away from even the concept of a last will and testament, but are open to defining end of life medical wishes.
+Some elderly parents may shy away from even the concept of a last will and testament but are open to defining end-of-life medical wishes.
 Others make their peace with settling the financial aspects of their lives, but don’t want to think of the prospect of catastrophic illness.
-Still others might avoid meeting with an attorney because they feel frightened and overcome by all the decisions to be made.
+Still, others might avoid meeting with an attorney because they feel frightened and overcome by all the decisions to be made.

-It’s important to meet your parent where he or she is, and perhaps begin with the legal documents he or she is ready to speak to a legal professional about.
-If your parent is unsure about which documents are needed when, a well-qualified lawyer can also help customize a plan for his or her specific situation.
+It’s important to meet your parent where he or she is and perhaps begin with the legal documents he or she is ready to speak to a legal professional about.
+If your parent is unsure about which documents are needed when a well-qualified lawyer can also help customize a plan for his or her specific situation.

 Emphasizing just which documents are necessary might make the task seem less overwhelming, and help them feel more as if they are steering their own course.
 Most importantly, try to avoid over-managing the estate planning process if your parent is reluctant to enter into it.

 Some are surprised to hear that not all popular end-of-life planning documents might not be appropriate or applicable.
 This can be a relief as well as an education.
 These documents are the most popular for those entering into estate planning, but they may or may not be ideal for your parents and the rest of your family.

 Any person who owns any property at all has an estate.
 The contents of this estate might consist of a car, property, the contents of a bank account, or personal items.
 They can also include retirement accounts, investment properties, and cash parents may have stashed away.

-Trusts are way to create a legal entity to “hold” property and assets while the person who creates them is still alive.
+Trusts are a way to create a legal entity to “hold” property and assets while the person who creates them is still alive.
 The person who establishes the trust and sets him or herself as the controller of it may simply live as usual.
 When the establisher of the trust dies, the trust dissolves, and a successor trustee then distributes the assets within.

-It can be put in place before a person is incapacitated, and names a responsible adult as a person who can make decision on behalf of one who is incapacitated.
+It can be put in place before a person is incapacitated, and names a responsible adult as a person who can make decisions on behalf of one who is incapacitated.
 If your elderly parent is concerned about the legal definition of “incapacitated,” he or she should speak to a qualified professional about what the threshold is considered in his or her state of residence.

 Power of attorney allows a person to buy or sell real estate, withdraw from bank accounts, or establish guardianship.
 Obviously, in the event of necessary funds for medical care or funeral expenses, it is best for close family members to have this access immediately, rather than waiting for insurance payouts.

 These can be as specific or as general as your elderly parent wishes.
-They address pre-made decisions about end of life decisions, insertion and removal of feeding tubes, extraordinary measures, and other issues.
+They address pre-made decisions about end-of-life decisions, insertion, and removal of feeding tubes, extraordinary measures, and other issues.
 Advanced health care directives can also include autopsy authorizations, approval for tests or certain surgeries, and even designation of specific health care providers.

-Those who sign heath care directives should be reassured that they can change their minds at any time; as long as they also alter their health care directive to reflect their wishes; they may revoke or replace it as often as they like.
+Those who sign health care directives should be reassured that they can change their minds at any time; as long as they also alter their health care directive to reflect their wishes; they may revoke or replace it as often as they like.